Rathore13055/Heart_disease_detector/README.md

 Run the script:

-The model will be trained, evaluated, and saved as `model.pkl`.
+The model will be trained, evaluated, and saved as `heart_disease_model.pkl`.

 ## Dataset